Michael E. DeBakey VA Medical Center - Houston, Texas

 The MEDVAMC Residency in Prosthodontics provides intense and comprehensive clinical experience in the specialty of Prosthodontics.
 Our veteran patient population in Houston, Texas requires all levels of care and unlimited opportunities for prosthodontic experiences.
 The residency is supported by a full service "in-house" laboratory as well as the Central Dental Laboratory in Dallas, Texas.
 Residents have access to advances in technology including digital radiographs, digital patient records, cone beam CT and virtual implant planning, CAD/CAM, ceramic systems, induction casting, and injection molding for complete dentures.
+Surgical placement of dental implants is a component part of training both didactically and through clinical experience.
 Residents are exposed through hands on training in Maxillofacial Prosthodontics as well as a 6 week rotation at M.D.
 Anderson Cancer Center.
 Additionally, a monthly seminar in with direct patient care is experienced in the Myofascial Pain Clinic.
 Our full time staff includes one boarded oral and maxillofacial surgeon, one MD oral and maxillofacial surgeon, five general dentists, six prosthodontists, a board certified endodontist and a board certified periodontist.

 For a Resident appointment at the Veterans Affairs Medical Center you must be a United States Citizen and have graduated from an ADA Accredited Dental School.
 Complete PASS applications are acceptable and a VA Form 10-2850b must be completed prior to appointment.
 A letter of recommendation from the dean of your dental school / program director and three letters of recommendation from qualified dentists (preferably prosthodontists who are familiar with your clinical skills) are required.
 Candidates are requested to personally arrange for their reference letters and to notify the Program Director from whom to expect reference letters.
 Additionally your dental school transcript, class standing, and National Board Exam scores are required.

 Salary & Benefits